-- Prepare a 15 minutes presentation (5-10 slides) on the theme assigned to your course group and choose two persons from your group to present it. - At the beginning of your presentation, relate your topic to the session's topic (as represented by the mandatory reading) - o Browse/read additional papers and/or web pages where necessary. - In the case study presented in RE-I, identify the requirements conflicts between Mr Grönstrom and Ms Correverde and document these conflicts.
+- Prepare a 15 minutes presentation (5-10 slides) on the theme assigned to your course group and choose two persons from your group to present it. - At the beginning of your presentation, relate your topic to the session's topic (as represented by the mandatory reading) - Browse/read additional papers and/or web pages where necessary. - Send your presentation to Norbert and Anne after the session to share it with others. - In the case study presented in RE-I, identify the requirements conflicts between Wilhelm Wurst and Hans Wurst and document these conflicts.
 Furthermore, assess whether the technique associated to your theme is suitable to handle these conflicts and explain why.
 If this technique is suitable, describe how it can be used to handle these conflicts.
-If this technique is more suitable for other types of conflicts, make up another situation within the NRGCorp case study that illustrates the technique (e.g. invent a new stakeholder with new, conflicting requirements).
+If this technique is more suitable for other types of conflicts, make up another situation within the ubifood case study that illustrates the technique (e.g. invent a new stakeholder with new, conflicting requirements).
 Finally, report on your experience in your presentation (artifacts, difficulties and opportunities).